All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 In addition to its returns history, you should also consider your risk tolerance, investment objectives, and time horizon when choosing a fund for your portfolio.

 VBAL has only been around since 2018.
-If you want, you can also dig a bit further into what its historical performance looks like by analyzing how its constituent funds have performed over time.
+You can also dig further into its historical performance by analyzing how its constituent funds have performed over time.

 VBAL Fees

 VBAL has a 0.22% management fee and a total Management Expense Ratio (MER) of 0.24%.
-This is similar to the fees you pay for VGRO and VEQT as well.
+This is similar to the fees you pay for VGRO.TO and VEQT.TO.
+This means that for every $10,000 invested in VBAL, you will only pay $22.00 in annual fees.

-Compared to purchasing a mutual fund from your bank, it goes without saying that you could save a lot in management fees by choosing an appropriate one-ticket ETF portfolio.
+Compared to purchasing a mutual fund from your bank, you could save a lot in management fees by choosing an appropriate one-ticket ETF portfolio.

 We are talking about 0.24% for VBAL vs. 2% or more for a traditional mutual fund.

 Compared to a robo-advisor, you also save some money.
-For example, Wealthsimple Invest would cost you 0.60% to 0.70% per year after including the inbuilt ETF MER.
+For example, Wealthsimple Invest would cost you 0.60% to 0.70% annually after including the inbuilt ETF MER.

 Questrade does not charge a fee to purchase ETFs.
-When you sell, a $4.95 to $9.95 per trade commission applies.
+A $4.95 to $9.95 per trade commission applies when you sell.

 Related: How To Purchase ETFs for Free in Canada

-Here are some of the benefits and downsides of investing in VBAL:
+Here are some of the benefits of investing in VBAL:

 - Hassle-free portfolio management that eliminates the need for frequent rebalancing.